ericr6/ArbitrumGasEstimator/README.md

 - Fetch transaction details from **Arbitrum Sepolia**, **Arbitrum** or **iExec Bellecour**.
 - Calculate **L2 gas fees** from `gasUsed` and `gasPrice`.
 - Estimate **L1 gas usage** based on calldata size and estimate L1 fees.
-- Convert **L1 and L2 fees to USD** using the live ETH price from CoinGecko.
+- Convert **L1 and L2 fees to USD** using the live ETH price from public APIs.
-- Provides a **cost estimation as if the transaction were on Arbitrum** (for transaction not coming from Arbitrum)
+- Provides a **cost estimation as if the transaction were on Arbitrum**

 ---